Mark Dennis (American football)

-Mark Francis Dennis (born April 15, 1965) is an American former professional football offensive tackle who played ten seasons in the National Football League (NFL) for the Miami Dolphins, Cincinnati Bengals, and Carolina Panthers.
-He was selected by the Dolphins in the eighth round of the 1987 NFL draft with the 212th overall pick.
+Mark Francis Dennis (born April 15, 1965) is an American former professional football player who was an offensive tackle for 10 seasons in the National Football League (NFL) for the Miami Dolphins, Cincinnati Bengals, and Carolina Panthers.
+He played college football for the Illinois Fighting Illini and was selected by the Dolphins in the eighth round of the 1987 NFL draft with the 212th overall pick.